StrangeBeeCorp/docs/docs/thehive/user-guides/knowledge-base/delete-a-case-page.md

 <!-- md:permission `managePage` -->

-This topic provides step-by-step instructions for deleting a [case page](about-case-pages.md) in TheHive.
+Delete a [case page](about-case-pages.md) from TheHive when it's no longer needed.

 <h2>Procedure</h2>